bigheiniu/COVID-19-Dataloaders/README.md

 ## About
+### TODO:
+1. Automatically Upload file into S3.
+2. Download function should download the file from S3 instead of local file systems.

 ### Goal
 - This tool is easy to use.
 All the datasets are in [pandas.Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) format which is easy for further data analysis.
 Researchers can run one python command to  load the dataset